stevesea/argocd-helm-app-of-apps-example/README.md

 There are a handful of different strategies for configuring ArgoCD to [track changes in your git repositories](https://argoproj.github.io/argo-cd/user-guide/tracking_strategies/).
 I've chosen to do branch tracking.

-In my application repositories, we use github-flow like branching.
+In my application repositories, I use github-flow like branching.
 The `master` branch should always be in a production-ready state.
-Short-lived feature branches off of `master` for new features and bugfixes.
-Occasionally, we'll have hotfix/release branches -- those should be very rare.
+Short-lived feature branches are created off of `master` for new features and bugfixes.
+Occasionally, we'll have hotfix/release branches -- those are very rare, but sometimes necessary.

-In my deployment repositories, I have specifically named branches for each target environment -- `test` for test env, `staging` for staging env, etc. The `master` branch should still always be production-ready -- the `master` branch is synced to developer environments.
+In my deployment repositories, I have specifically named branches for each target environment.
+The `master` branch should always be kept production-ready.
+An ArgoCD deployment syncs the `master` branch is to developer environments.
+A 'nonprod' ArgoCD deployment syncs `test` branch to test cluster and `staging` branch to the staging cluster.
+A 'prod' ArgoCD deployment syncs `production` branch to the production cluster.
 When Developers/QA are ready to push their changes to a wider audience, they create merge requests from master to the target environment's branch.

 Developers interact with the different environments via git through Merge Requests.
 Through SSO, they'll be granted read-only access to ArgoCD to monitor the target environments.